rossgk2/AdobeSignJava8SDKEdits/README.md

 # Steps performed to create this repository

-1. Use JDGUI to decompile the already-modified Adobe Sign SDK for Java 8.
+1. Use [JD-GUI](https://java-decompiler.github.io/) to decompile the already-modified Adobe Sign SDK for Java 8.
 It has this file structure:

 * build
   * libs